FoundryVTT MCP Server - v0.11.0

 • Verify FOUNDRY_URL is correct

-• Check if FoundryVTT is running
+• Check if FoundryVTT is running with an active world

 "Authentication failed"